Indulge in Japanese Afternoon Tea at Ginza St James’s

 Stunning afternoon tea with a Japanese twist

-A matcha cake (a delightful surprise with its unexpectedly sweet and flavourful taste that I thoroughly enjoyed) and Coconut Silken Tofu with strawberry and blood orange yuzu compote (reminiscent of panna cotta, it offered a rich blend of flavours and a delightful texture).
+In the picture, you can see the last two desserts we tried: a matcha cake, which was a lovely surprise with its unexpectedly sweet and flavourful taste that I really enjoyed; and Coconut Silken Tofu with strawberry and blood orange yuzu compote.
+Reminiscent of panna cotta, it had a rich mix of flavours and a wonderfully smooth texture.

 Ginza St James’s ceremony of the tea